charlespughtech/automatic_file_sorter_python_project/README.md

 ## Project Overview

-This project organizes files in a user-specified directory (e.g., `C:/Users/Alicja/Desktop/Charles/family_tree/`) into subfolders based on their file extensions.
+This project organises files in a user-specified directory (e.g., `C:/Users/Alicja/Desktop/Charles/family_tree/`) into subfolders based on their file extensions.
 The supported file types are:

 - **Python files** (`.py`): Sorted into a `py_files` folder.
 - **PDF files** (`.pdf`): Sorted into a `pdf_files` folder.